jaeflo/jaeflo.github.io/_posts/2020-03-21-hack-the-box-remote.md

 faebu@kali:mkdir /tmp/infosec
 faebu@kali:sudo mount -t nfs remote.htb:/site_backups /tmp/infosec
 ```
-By enumerating the share on `/tmp/infosec`, I realized that the share contained a backup of a webseite, run by the `Umbraco-CMS`.
+By enumerating the content on `/tmp/infosec`, I realized that the share contained a backup of a webseite, run by the `Umbraco-CMS`.
 I was not able to load the database on `App_Data/Umbraco.sdf` with a tool, but I could grab a hash by inspecting the file manually with an editor.
 `admin@htb.local b8be16afba8c314ad33d812f22a04991b90e2aaa`

 ## crack the hash